FREE SHIPPING on purchases over 1,500 CZK 📦

 • Sometimes it comes on its own, other times it needs an impulse.

-• This mixed type of desire is experienced by up to 55% of women and varies depending on the phase of the cycle, stress level, or closeness with a partner.
+• This mixed type of desire is experienced by up to 55% of women and varies according to the phase of their cycle, stress levels, or closeness with their partner.

-🧠 When you feel like you have "low libido"
+🧠 When you feel you have "low libido"

-Society often talks about “low libido” as a problem.
-But the reality is much more subtle.
+Society often talks about "low libido" as a problem.
+But the reality is much more nuanced.

-Every body has a different pace, a different sensitivity, a different rhythm.
-If you don't feel desire spontaneously, it doesn't mean you don't have it, it just might work differently.
+Every body has a different pace, different sensitivity, a different rhythm.
+If you don't feel desire spontaneously, it doesn't mean you don't have it, just maybe it works differently.

-Especially if you are a responsive type , you may wait for "that moment," but it won't come until you give your body and mind space to tune in.
+Especially if you have a responsive type, you might be waiting for "that moment," which won't come until you give your body and mind space to tune in.

-💡 How to boost desire and better understand your body
+💡 How to support desire and better understand your body

 Stress is one of the biggest blockers of desire.
 A gentle evening routine helps – candles, a bath, touch, breath.